-If you're only setting up one tank, however, then I suggest that you use Tetra SafeStart instead.
+If you're only setting up one tank then I suggest that you use Tetra SafeStart instead.
 It's specifically made for freshwater tank habitats and is easier to measure and use.
 Proper dosing is also much easier with SafeStart because it's not as concentrated as the pond supplements are.

-If you choose to use a bacteria supplement, you should add it at about the same time that you first add the turtles.
-Remember that the bacteria need the wastes produced by the turtles, so it would be a waste of money to put it in a tank with no occupants.
+If you choose to use a bacteria supplement, you should add it at about the same time or just a few minutes before you add the turtles.
+Remember that the bacteria feed on the wastes produced by the turtles, so without that waste, the bacteria will die.
+It would be a waste of money to put a bacteria supplement in a tank with no occupants.
 The bacteria will die without the turtles (or fish, if the tank also has fish) in the tank.

 By using starter bacteria, you probably won't see such high spikes of ammonia or nitrite because there already will be bacteria waiting to eat it as soon as the turtles start producing it.
 But because those high spikes are part of the normal cycling process, using starter bacteria may actually cause it to take longer for your tank to become completely stable on its own.
 It just won't have such extreme spikes while it's happening.

 On a new turtle habitat, I suggest that you check the water chemistry levels at least twice a day for the first week until all the numbers are in the ranges we mentioned above for an entire week.
 Sometimes it may take two or more weeks for the levels to stabilize.
-You'll need a good-quality aquarium water test kit to do this.
-Be sure to by the correct kit for the kind of water your turtles will need (fresh water or salt water).
-The kits are not interchangeable.
+You'll need a good-quality aquarium water test kit or test strips to do this.
+Be sure to buy the correct kit for the kind of water your turtles will need (fresh water or salt water).
+The test kits are not interchangeable.